 You can prove them wrong or you can prove them right.
 With so many people telling me I wouldn’t make it – literally shouldn’t make it – you would think I would have gotten the hint and given up.
 Nope.
 Tougher than that.
 And what do people know anyway?
 We’re all inherently flawed, which means we don’t know everything and many of us don’t know anything.

 - I’ve had doctors tell me I’d never have kids – wrong!
-I have two spirited boys.
+I have beautiful, smart, healthy kids.

 - I’ve had people tell me I’d never be able to run like the others – wrong!
 Nearly 20 years after my first failed race (where my brother placed second), I completed a 5K with my brother (and he just barely beat me – although I’m sure he was jogging and I was working hard)